coq/coq/doc/tools/docgram/README.md

 1. The tool reads all the `mlg` files and generates `fullGrammar`, which includes all the grammar without the actions for each production or the OCaml code.
 This file is provided as a convenience to make it easier to examine the (mostly) unprocessed grammar of the mlg files with less clutter.
+This step includes two transformations that rename some nonterminal symbols:

-Nonterminals that use levels (`"5" RIGHTA` below) are modified, for example:
+    First, nonterminals that use levels (`"5" RIGHTA` below) are modified, for example:

     ```
     tactic_expr:
       [ "5" RIGHTA
         [ te = binder_tactic -> { te } ]
+      [ "4"   ...
     ```

     becomes